Why We Like This Estancia

 After a long day of activity, relax in the solar-heated jacuzzi or wood burning sauna.
 If you’re feeling brave, try the natural plunge pool!

 Set in northern Argentinian Patagonia, at the foothills of the Andes mountains and close to the Chilean border, Huechahue feels remarkably remote.
 You can fly from Buenos Aires to Bariloche, which is 200 kms away, from where we can arrange a transfer to the estancia.
 San Martin de los Andes is 70 kms away and Junin de los Andes is 30 kms.

-The estancia is virtually self-sufficient, so it’s no surprise that much of the food is home-produced: ham and bacon from their pigs is cured in the smokehouse, eggs come from the chicken run and the have their own beef, lamb, venison and wild boar.
+The estancia is virtually self-sufficient, so it’s no surprise that much of the food is home-produced: ham and bacon from their pigs is cured in the smokehouse, they produce their own beef, lamb, venison and wild boar, and eggs come from the chicken run.
 Meals are varied and delicious and set around the large dining table, and can be tailored - with notice - to suit dietary requirements.
 There’s also a quincho (a special building) for asados (traditional BBQs).
 The local wine flows!

 Four generations of the Wood family have lived and worked at Estancia Huechahue, which is now run by Jane Wood Williams.
 It is still as self-sufficient today as it was 50 years ago when the first generation arrived to start farming cattle.

 Surrounded by hills, trees and steppe, Estancia Huechahue is blissful.
 It would be hard to pick my favourite ride, but I often look back on our afternoon spent winding our way up to a condor's nest, before we perched on a cliff edged and watched the huge birds inquisitively soar past us.